thephez/dash-user-docs/docs/core/examples/core-examples-transaction-tutorial-offline-signing.md

 In the other raw transaction subsections above, the previous <<glossary:output>> was part of the UTXO set known to the wallet, so the wallet was able to use the TXID and <<glossary:output index>> number to find the previous <<glossary:pubkey script>> and insert it automatically.

 ### 4a.
 Without Pubkey Script

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "Note: This step demonstrates the error returned when an unknown output is referenced."
+> Note: This step demonstrates the error returned when an unknown output is referenced.
-}
-[/block]

 In this case, you're spending an <<glossary:output>> which is unknown to the wallet, so it can't automatically insert the previous pubkey script.

 ``` bash